 I’ve spread my red-crab.ico under the “SebastianX” label everywhere, but besides Sphinn I use only Delicious and StumbleUpon as bookmarking tools, and Twitter for gossip and communication.
 Of course, I vote elsewhere for a tiny fee when nicely asked, provided I like the content.
 I’m not in the social media game.
 I just use those services when they make sense for me.
 In my spare time, I help out Google with Webmaster support.

 4) What features (besides those announced, like “Mark as spam/Bury”) would you like to see on Sphinn?

-On the submission form I miss the “bypass the new list” checkbox.
-Sometimes sphinn+save is not enough to praise an awesome piece, hence an easy way to manage a few dozens user profiles for power-voting would make sense.
+On the submission form, I miss the “bypass the new list” checkbox.
+Sometimes sphinn+save is not enough to praise an awesome piece, hence an easy way to manage a few dozens of user profiles for power-voting would make sense.

 5) Are you a socialist or a medium?
 [Me trying to be witty and failing miserably.]

 I’m an anarchist.
 My code rules the chaos.

 All sphinners properly feeding my ego deserve this title.
 Seriously, I nominate Michelle who keeps things running and makes Sphinn an even better hangout with every update.
 Having so many attention whores and pro bloggers in the community we tend to forget the Seabees.

 7) Besides only submitting their own stuff or only sphinning their own stuff, what are some common mistakes people make with social media?

 Taking it too seriously.